Ron Hines DVM PhD

 Gestation or the length of pregnancy in cats averages 64 days.
 It is generally between 62 and 67 days or about nine or ten weeks.
 When litters are large, length of pregnancy can be a day or two less.
 When litters are small, the length of the pregnancy may increase a bit.

 Cats that are bred should be negative for intestinal parasites and fleas.
 Bring a sample of their stool by your local veterinarian’s office for a parasite check prior to breeding.
-I generally worm them with pyrantel pamoate, and prazequantel if required for tapeworms, before they are bred.
+I generally worm them with pyrantel pamoate, and add praziquantel if required for tapeworms, before they are bred.
+Many vets use products that combine those two mild or very similar drugs.
 Mother cats that have intestinal worms (nematodes) can pass these worms on to their kittens through the womb and through their milk.
 Some of the cats that do this are negative on fecal examinations because the parasite larva are encysted (walled off) in their muscles.
 These larva can circulate again under the hormone influence of pregnancy.
 This is particularly true of cats that live in kennels and catteries with many other cats.
 I generally worm kittens at six, nine and eleven weeks of age with pyrantel pamoate – regardless of their mother’s parasite status.

 Flea control is especially important once the kittens are born.
-In restricted quarters, warmth and bedding, fleas have the advantage and reproduce rapidly.
+In restricted nursery quarters, warmth, humidity and bedding, fleas have the advantage and reproduce rapidly.
 In those situations, fleas can cause serious anemia in kittens.
 Fleas also spread bartonella.
 Since many topical flea control medications have warning about their use in pregnant animals, I would skip application of these products during pregnancy and resume them again once the kittens are born.
-Do not apply these products to the newborn kittens – just pick any fleas off of them with tweezers one by one.
-Drop each flea into a small cup of alcohol, gin or vodka.
-Flush it all down your commode.
+Do not apply these products to the newborn kittens.
+I just pick off any fleas on kittens with tweezers one by one.
+Then I drop each flea into a small cup of alcohol and flush them down the commode.
+I then put them in a fresh, uncontaminated nursery container.
+A hot dryer cycle decontaminates reusable cloth items.

 The Importance of Good Nutrition During Pregnancy And Lactation